 The best time to visit Burma is during the dry season from November to April.
 At this time the warm and sunny days are ideal for sightseeing throughout the country.
 The temperatures start to rise in March, and May to September is best avoided as this is the rainy season when sightseeing can become difficult.

-Call us on to start planning your vacation to The Strand Hotel or take a look at our itineraries to Yangon
+Call us on to start planning your holiday to The Strand Hotel or take a look at our itineraries to Myanmar (Burma)

-The Strand is a three-storey Victorian-style hotel located in the heart of downtown Yangon with a rich and colorful history dating back to 1901.
+The Strand is a three-storey Victorian-style hotel located in the heart of downtown Yangon with a rich and colourful history dating back to 1901.

 The property is charming and full of character with a friendly atmosphere.
 It has a rich history having opened its doors in 1901 and then remaining open through years of political unrest.
 The building is grand and colonial in style, with high ceilings and sweeping staircases.

 The Strand has just 31 suites, all enjoying 24-hour butler service.
 The suites are light and airy, with high ceilings and a generous sized living area.
 The beds are indulgently comfortable and the bathrooms are very spacious.
 There are four different room categories to choose from, increasing in size, but all decked out to a similar standard and style.

 The food options at The Strand range from the relaxed and informal Strand Bar and Strand Grill to the elegant Strand Cafe, with its marble floors and fine cuisine.
 The hotel spa is open seven days a week, providing wonderful massage treatments.
 Advanced booking is necessary as there is only one treatment room.